bcdev/zappend/docs/guide.md

 ## Variable Metadata

-Without any additional configuration, `zappend` uses the outline, attributes, and encoding information of data variables for the target dataset from the data variables of the first slice dataset.
+Without any additional configuration, `zappend` uses the dimensions, attributes, and encoding information from the data variables of the first slice dataset.
 Encoding information is used only to the extent applicable to the Zarr format.
 Non-applicable encoding information will be reported by a warning log record but is otherwise ignored.